souvik1232/Customer-Management-System/emsBackend/README.md

 # Backend with Node.js and MSSQL

 This is a backend repository built using Node.js and MSSQL.
-It provides an API for interacting with a MSSQL database.
+It provides API's for interacting with a MSSQL database and the frontend respectively.

 ## Requirements
 Node.js version 12 or higher
 MSSQL server

 ## Installation
-Clone the repository : ```git clone https://github.com/your-username/backend.git```.
 Install dependencies : ```npm install```.
 Configure the database connection :
 ```